QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

   - UseBrokenDoorMesh: We're unsure if this does anything other than spawning the ruined door from the training course in the lobby map.
   - MinOpenClose / MaxOpenClose: Probably has something to do with the max angle the door can swing, but I have yet to notice any difference after changing these values..

+### Evidence Actors

+If you've played the game for more than 5 minutes you may have come across the different kinds of *evidence* that you can pick up in the world.
+These are the smaller kinds of objects that are linked to drugs, videos/photos, lists and more.
+In the new *Covered Bones* there is a provided blueprint to spawn these kinds of actors.

+Simply drag out one *BP_SpawnEvidence.uasset* per evidence actor into your desired location in your map, and select your preferred evidence (oh and due to my negligence the white and red meth bags were swapped on the list - whoops)
+The evidence types should have intuitive icons when you select between them :)

 ### Multiplayer

 Multiplayer works by default if you place enough spawn points in your map.
 This spawn point is called *PlayerStart* and you'll need at least 5 for normal multiplayer function.